 - 12.1 Certification takes place in accordance with the Higher Education Act 101 of 1997 (as amended), academic regulations and related policies.
-The requirements for the completion of qualifications are indicated in Academic Regulations 6, 8, 9 and 11.6. - 12.2 Certification is confirmed by the signatures of two senior officials of the University who are authorised to do so. - All subsidised and all continuing education whole programmes generating 240 NQF credits or more are conferred or awarded at a graduation ceremony of the University.
-Students who have complied with the requirements of a qualification receive a certificate at such a graduation ceremony. - This certificate is the only official recognised certification issued by the University.
+The requirements for the completion of qualifications are indicated in Academic Regulations 6, 8, 9 and 11.6. - 12.2 Certification is confirmed by the signatures of two senior officials of the University who are authorised to do so.
+The signatures may be in electronic form in terms of the Electronic Communications and Transactions Act, 2002. - All subsidised and all continuing education whole programmes generating 240 NQF credits or more are conferred or awarded at a graduation ceremony of the University.
+Students who have complied with the requirements of a qualification receive a certificate at such a graduation ceremony. - The certificate is the only official recognised certification issued by the University.